-I wanted to create some sort of Marquee for the Baby’s room, because I loved how June’s turned out (see her’s HERE!)
+I wanted to create a DIY Jigsaw Pallet Letter Marquee for the Baby’s room, because I loved how June’s turned out (see her’s HERE!)
 Since this baby is a boy, I am opting for a softer nursery with more neutral colors, so I decided to use my “go to” favorite wood (pallets!) as my natural material for this Marquee.

 You can learn all I know about pallets, including where to find them for free, and red flags to be aware of by checking out my post HERE!

 First, I cut a big old J out of plywood.

 I typically do these type of projects when my husband is at work… because our conversations usually start out with, “You want to build a what?”
 Once I get them underway, he catches the vision and usually ends up finishing them for me; which is exactly what happened to this project, and why it turned out so good.
 Haha!